oopsmails/firebase-todolist/README.md

 To do so, you need to run firebase init and select Hosting: Set up GitHub Actions deploys.

-As you already logged in to your Firebase account (if not, run firebase login), you won’t have to do anything for project setup.
+As you already logged in to your Firebase account (if not, run firebase login), you won't have to do anything for project setup.

 For the GitHub setup, agree to run a build before every deploy.
 The script to run before every deploy will be npm ci & npm run build.
 Now you can agree to start a deployment each time a PR is merged.
 Your GitHub branch associated with your app is usually main.